-This culprit might multiply your heart attack risk by 13x
+This might multiply your heart attack risk by 13 times

 The research, presented at the 18th Annual Congress of the South African Heart Association, looked at 212 individuals – half of whom were heart attack patients with the rest as a control group – in Johannesburg, South Africa.
 Participants completed a questionnaire about depression, anxiety, stress, work stress and financial stress.
-The compared responses shed some light on how much mental health may play into the wellness of our bodies.
+The compared responses shed some light on how much mental health may play into physical wellness.

 For example, the risk of a heart attack tripled if a patient had experienced any level of depression from mild to extremely severe in the previous month compared to those with no depression.

 Both work and financial stress seemed to be shared experiences for many of the patients, as well.
 The heart attack patients frequently self-reported stress, with 96 percent reporting any level of stress and 40 percent reporting severe stress levels.
 Patients who said they faced moderate or severe work stress were 5.6 times more likely to have a heart attack.